 Thinking about starting secondary school and the changes that lie ahead can cause a major wobble for some children.
 Mostly it’s fear of the unknown… and that’s where you come in.

-But it’s inevitable that with all these big changes going on, along with the excitement there will be some worries.
+It’s inevitable that with all these big changes going on, along with the excitement there will be some worries.
 The main ones tend to be about making new friends (and missing old ones), being bullied, getting lost, homework and knowing what to do if there’s a problem.
 Luckily, there’s lots you can do over the next few months to help reassure your child and prepare them for these changes.

 Make time to talk to your child about school and listen out for any worries.
 If they’re not keen to talk about it with you, but you suspect they might be bottling things up, maybe they’ll open up to an older sibling or cousin?